WeZZard/Gatsblog/content/profile/index.md

 title: Profile
 ---

+I have a background in industrial design and a passion for various music genres, occasionally creating music for fun.

-I'm a software engineer with industrial design background, focusing on UI DSL, the Swift programming language and compiler technologies.
+Currently, I work on maintaining an in-house UI DSL framework at a big-tech in China.
+I am also an enthusiast of the Swift programming language and compiler technologies.

 ## Languages (Human)